 Once you finish the installation you can access your new blog dashboard by going to yourdomain.com/wp-admin.

-How to create a blog on WordPress
+Create a blog on WordPress

 to write a new blog post: